cefqrn/jpeg-decoder/README.md

-An unfinished jpeg decoder originally made for a [kattis problem](https://open.kattis.com/problems/coincounter)
+A jpeg decoder originally made for a [kattis problem](https://open.kattis.com/problems/coincounter) The examples are my own images.